 As the former U.S. Attorney for the District of Massachusetts, Carmen has extensive experience as a trial lawyer, investigator and crisis manager.
 She focuses her practice on internal investigations, corporate compliance, civil litigation, and white collar criminal defense.
-Carmen also has significant experience with sexual harassment investigations and claims, and her practice will also include sexual harassment investigations and employment litigation.
+Carmen also has significant experience with sexual harassment investigations and claims, and high-stakes employment litigation.

 During her tenure as the U.S. Attorney from 2009 to 2017, Carmen led an office of more than 200 attorneys and support staff in Boston, Worcester and Springfield.
 She oversaw the investigation and litigation of many significant and complex criminal and civil cases in matters involving financial and securities fraud, healthcare fraud, public corruption, money laundering, cybercrimes, national security, organized crime and violent crime.
 Among other high profile matters, she directed the prosecutions of Whitey Bulger and the Boston Marathon bomber.
 Carmen also had significant achievements in the healthcare fraud arena, leading the District of Massachusetts to some of the largest civil healthcare fraud settlements in U.S. history.
 Carmen served as Co-Chair of the Attorney General’s Healthcare Fraud Working Group from 2010 through 2015.
 Carmen was also a member of the Attorney General’s Advisory Committee from 2012 until 2014, and a member of the AGAC’s subcommittees on Civil Rights, White Collar Crime, Terrorism and National Security and Cyber Crimes/Intellectual Property.
 She earned high marks for her ability to manage high-profile situations under the media spotlight, to provide leadership and direction in crisis situations, and to facilitate decision-making between law enforcement partners, political leaders and community representatives.